Hormone Therapy for Menopause: Is It Right for You?

 Health Benefits

 The benefits outweigh the risks when the risks are adequately weighed, and the individual begins HRT with the correct hormone combination and dose.
-Effective HRT leads to the following outcomes:
+Effective HRT leads to the following outcomes:- Reduced risk of developing colon cancer

 - Reduced risk of diabetes